 Batch backup requirements

-For periodic backups of multiple ECS instances within the same region, especially for time-sensitive applications, snapshot-consistent groups offer an efficient solution to execute backups while maintaining data consistency, streamlining management, and mitigating risks.
+For periodic backups of multiple ECS instances in the same zone, especially for time-sensitive applications, snapshot-consistent groups offer an efficient solution to execute backups while maintaining data consistency, streamlining management, and mitigating risks.

 Features

-The following table describes common features of snapshot-consistent groups.
+The following table describes the common features of snapshot-consistent groups.

 Billing